LeanBark/flaskDBProject/README.md

 - PORT value should be defined in app.py

-# Remotely Accessing the app using a remote host server
+# Remotely Accessing the App using a Remote Host Server
 While the a local database can still be implemented following the instructions above, the hostname value in the .env file will need to be altered to reflect the remote server you wish to access.

 This may also affect the website address that will display the UI
- - This most likely will be "http://{hostserver's IP address}:{PORT value defined in app.py}"/
+ - This most likely will be "http://{hostserver's IP address}:{PORT value defined in app.py}/"

 # Populating Database with Additional Sample Data